 Clam strips are often made from large surf clams commonly known as the Atlantic Surf Clam.
-You can easily buy these already in strips at the grocery or fresh at the farmer’s market.
-If you’re buying whole clams, remember that for this recipe you’d only be needing the clam strip, which is the loose hanging piece under the belly of a clam.
+You can easily buy them already cut in strips at the grocery or fresh at the farmer’s market.
+If you’re buying whole clams, remember that for this recipe you’d only be needing the clam strip, which is the loose hanging piece under its belly.

 Can I air-fry my clam strips instead?

-You definitely can if you’re looking to cook these in less oil.
+Yes, you can easily make air fryer clam strips if you wish to cook them in less oil.
 To do this, place your battered clam strips in the air fryer basket.
-Then, cook them for 5 to 6 minutes.
-Now to cook them evenly, take them out every 2 minutes to shake until they are crispy and golden brown.
+Cook them for 5 to 6 minutes.
+Now to cook them evenly, take them out every 2 minutes, and shake the basket halfway through to make sure they turn crispy and golden brown.

-How do I reheat my leftover fried clam strips?
+How do I reheat my leftover fried clams?